Scantec

 Scantec Personnel is a recruitment agency in the UK, and is now ranked 9th within the Top 20 UK Technical Recruitment Agencies.

 Founded in 1990, in 2007 Scantec relocated to a larger office in Twelve Quays, Wirral.

 History

 Launched in 1990, Scantec originally focused on recruitment within the petrochemical, mechanical, pharmaceutical and civil industries, carrying out recruitment for Unilever and Quest International.

 In 1995 the company won a five-year contract with the Atomic Weapons Establishment, and since then Scantec has also expanded into oil and gas, scientific, architectural and construction sectors.

 Management

-John Robinson and Peter Bates are the two directors of Scantec, and have been since the business’ inception in 1990.
+John Robinson and Peter Bates directed Scantec, during business’ inception in 1990.
+As of 2026, only Peter Bates still works as director of the company.